boyla950/boyla950/README.md

 During my time as an undergraduate, I have found a passion for machine learning and the greater field of data science.
 I am also very interested in financial markets and am always looking to find opportunities to further explore these two fields and combine them, particularly in the realm of risk management.

-I currently work as a Model Validation Specialist in teh Risk Group at Virgin Money!
+I currently work as a Model Validation Specialist in the Risk Group at Virgin Money!

 ## Education
 ### Master's Degree